sighupio/fury-distribution/docs/network-policies/README.md

 # Network Policies Documentation

-This documentation describes all Network Policies of the KFD components for the OnPremises schema.
+This documentation describes all Network Policies of the SKD components for the OnPremises schema.

 ## Modules
 - [Auth](modules/auth/README.md) - Pomerium SSO